 - The event will start at 10am and the stages will close at 3pm.

-- The fastest timed run 2 runs per stage will be added together for a rider’s overall position.
+- The fastest timed run from each stage will be added together for a rider’s overall position.

 - When riding the stages riders can either leave a gap to the rider in front or ride down straight behind a fellow rider.